jayXkush/Law-Mittr/README.md

 ### Your One-Stop Solution for Legal Assistance

-LawMittr is a platform where users can schedule online/offline appointments with specialist lawyers at reasonable pricing.
-It offers transparent ratings and reviews to help users make informed decisions.
-The platform also includes a document simplification feature, allowing users to upload legal documents for easy explanations in their local language with relevant Indian law provisions.
-Additionally, an AI-powered chatbot provides instant answers to legal questions, and a community support section enables users to share legal experiences anonymously and connect with others.
+LawMittr is an online platform designed to bridge the gap between individuals/businesses and legal professionals.
+We provide a seamless experience for scheduling appointments with specialist lawyers, understanding complex legal documents, and getting instant answers to legal queries.
 ---

 ## 🚀 Features